joselara/worklogger/README.md

 1. Register for an account or log in if you already have one.
 2. Create contacts and assign tasks to them.
-3. WIP: Log hours for each task.
+3. Log hours for each task.
 4. Todo: Generate reports to analyze completed tasks.
 5. Todo: Integrate with Stripe API for payment processing.